Rose Glen (Sevierville, Tennessee): Rose Glen

 In the early 19th century, what is now Rose Glen was part of a farm known simply as the "Bush place," which had been established by early settler George Bush.
-By the 1830s, John Brabson had become owner of the Bush place, and when Brabson's daughter, Mary, married David Shields in 1837, Brabson gave them the Bush place as a wedding gift.
+By the 1830s, John Brabson had become the owner of Bush place, and when Brabson's daughter, Mary, married David Shields in 1837, Brabson gave them the Bush place as a wedding gift.
 Shields built a house at the Bush farm, which he called "Rose Glen," but died suddenly in 1839.
 In 1843, Mary Brabson-Shields married Robert Hodsden, and Hodsden thus assumed ownership of the Bush place.
 In 1846, Hodsden and his wife began building the present house and villa at Rose Glen, which they completed in 1850.

 By 1860, Rose Glen had grown to 2377 acre worth $28,000, making it by far the most valuable farm in Sevier County.
 Livestock at Rose Glen included fourteen horses, thirty-seven cattle, sixty-seven sheep, four oxen, and one-hundred eighty hogs.
 Hodsden and fifteen slaves produced 3,400 bushels of oats, 360 bushels of wheat, 50 bushels of sweet potatoes, 18 tons of hay, 100 pounds of wool, 300 gallons of molasses, and over 3,000 pounds of butter.
 Rose Glen's 1,200 pounds of rice was one of the largest rice crops in East Tennessee.
 The plantation also had a small winery.

 On January 27, 1864, Rose Glen was a strategic point in a skirmish known as the Battle of Fair Garden, fought between Union forces led by Colonel Edward McCook and Confederate forces led by Major-General William Martin (Martin was helping to cover James Longstreet's retreat after the Siege of Knoxville).
 In 1873, Abraham Jackson Hicks (1841–1903) took control of Rose Glen when he married Hodsden's daughter, Mary Pasteur Hodsden (1854–1942).
 After Hicks' death, Rose Glen passed to eldest his son, John Hodsden Hicks (1874–1948).